walac/walac.github.io/_posts/2016-06-27-taskcluster-worker-macosx-engine.md

 ================================

-When a user submits a task graph to Taskcluster, contrary to the common sense (at least if you are used on how OSes schedulers usually work), these tasks are submitted to the scheduler first, which is responsible to process dependencies and enqueue them.
-In the [Taskcluster manual page](https://docs.taskcluster.net/manual) there is a clear picture ilustrating this concept.
+When a user submits a task graph to Taskcluster, contrary to common sense (at least if you are used to how OS schedulers usually work), these tasks are submitted to the scheduler first, which is responsible for processing dependencies and enqueue them.
+In the [Taskcluster manual page](https://docs.taskcluster.net/manual) there is a clear picture illustrating this concept.

-The provisioner is responsible for looking at the queue and determine how many pending tasks exist and, based on that, it launches worker instances to run these tasks.
+The provisioner is responsible for looking at the queue and determining how many pending tasks exist and, based on that, it launches worker instances to run these tasks.

 Then comes the figure of the worker.
 The worker is responsible for actually executing the task.
-It claims a task from the queue, runs it, upload the generated artifacts and submits the status of the finished task, using the [Taskcluster APIs](https://docs.taskcluster.net/manual/apis).
+It claims a task from the queue, runs it, uploads the generated artifacts and submits the status of the finished task, using the [Taskcluster APIs](https://docs.taskcluster.net/manual/apis).

-`docker-worker` is a worker that runs task command inside a docker container.
+`docker-worker` is a worker that runs task commands inside a docker container.
 The task payload specifies a [docker](https://www.docker.com/what-docker) image as well as a command line to run, among other environment parameters. docker-worker pulls the specified docker image and runs task commands inside it.